html-graph/html-graph.github.io/content/advanced-edges/interactive-edges.md

   .build();
 {{< /code >}}

-The `InteractiveEdgeShape` decorator provides an invisible interaction area around the visible edge.
+Then use the `InteractiveEdgeShape` decorator to create invisible interaction area around the visible edge.
 This example shows how to handle mouse click event for an edge:

 {{< code lang="javascript">}}